Home - 30 Minute Recipes - Parchment Baked Cod with Tomatoes

 • Flaky white fish such as cod, halibut or haddock will all work in this recipe.
 Other delicate, quicker-cooking fish like sole, snapper or sea bass would be perfect too.

-• The packages, each filled with fish, vegetables and seasonings, cook in a hot oven in for just 10 minutes.
+• The packages, each filled with fish, vegetables and seasonings, bake in a hot oven in for just 10 minutes.

 • The juices created while baking create a light, delicious sauce with the classic flavors of a bouillabaisse.